Answers to commonly asked questions about institutional accreditation have been provided below. This information will be updated as the need arises.

 A: These benefits are associated with accreditation:

-· Regular external assessment of SFU's adherence to best-practice standards will increase our accountability to stakeholders.
+· Regular external assessment of SFU's adherence to best-practice standards increases our accountability to stakeholders.

-· Accreditation will help establish clearer benchmarks/standards for assessing learning outcomes and thus benefit students’ learning experiences.
+· Accreditation helps establish clearer benchmarks/standards for assessing educational goals and thus benefits students’ learning experiences.

-· Accreditation will enhance the value of an SFU degree for alumni abroad and for international students returning home.
+· Accreditation enhances the value of an SFU degree for alumni abroad and for international students returning home.

-· Accreditation will simplify our relationships with US institutions, including government, foundations and collegiate sports associations (NCAA).
+· Accreditation simplifies our relationships with U.S. institutions, including government, foundations and collegiate sports associations (NCAA).

-· Accreditation will foster public confidence in SFU's ability to fulfill its stated mission and goals.
+· Accreditation fosters public confidence in SFU's ability to fulfill its stated mission and goals.

 A: Discussions began as early as 1998 regarding admission to the National Collegiate Athletic Association (NCAA).
 In January 2008, the NCAA voted to accept a 10-year pilot project that would allow Canadian institutions to apply for membership in the NCAA Division II.
 One of the requirements is for member schools to be accredited by an appropriate regional accrediting agency.